Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Results

 The first possible case is to get an output ISI $t < s$, see top panel of Fig. \ref{s's''figure}.
 The latter means that the impulse from the feedback line does not reach the neuron before the end of the ISI.
 Thus the probability $p(t)dt$ to obtain an ISI of duration within $[t;t+dt[$ for a neuron with feedback is the same as for the same neuron without feedback, i.e.

-The second possible case is to obtain an output ISI $t>s$.
+The second possible case is to obtain an output ISI of duration $t>s$.
 Then two mutually exclusive scenarios should be considered.
 The first one is when there is no input impulses during the first $s$ time units after the start of the ISI, or, in other words, before the arrival of the impulse from the feedback line, see middle panel of Fig. \ref{s's''figure}.
 An event ``to obtain the first output impulse at the moment $t>s$ if the first input impulse arrives after the one from the feedback line'' constists of the continuum of the alternative events indexed with a parameter $s''\in ]s;t[$. $s''$ denotes the arrival time of the first input impulse after the start of the ISI.
 Each alternative event consists of the following two consecutive and statistically independent events: \begin{enumerate} \item The first input impulse is obtained at the time $s'' \in ]s;t[$.
 The event has the probability $p^{in}(s'')ds''$.

 \item The output impulse is produced at the time $t>s''$.
-At the moment $s''$, right after the receiving the input impulse, due to Cond3, the neuron is in the same state as at the beginning of an ISI in case of instantaneous excitatory feedback described in \cite{Vidybida2015a}.
-After the moment $s$, the delayed feedback inhibition does not have any influence on the neuronal state.
+At the moment $s''$, the neuron appears in the same state as it will be at the beginning of an ISI in case of instantaneous excitatory feedback described in \cite{Vidybida2015a}.
+After the moment $s$, the delayed feedback inhibition does not have any influence on the neuron.
 The input stochastic process also starts anew at $s''$.
 Thus the probability density to get the output ISI of duration $t$ is $p^{o\_if}(t-s'')$, where $p^{o\_if}(t)$ is the PDF for the same neuron but with instantaneous excitatory feedback instead of inhibitory one.
 We use here notation from \cite{Vidybida2015a}. \end{enumerate}

 Therefore the probabilty of the considered alternative event indexed with the parameter $s''$ is $p^{in}(s'')p^{o\_if}(t-s'')ds''dt$.
 Its contribution to $p(t|s)$ is as follows: